AndiEcker/AcuSihotInterfaces/README.md

 For to run this application in console mode (headless without any user interface), simply specify a valid Acumen user name (acuUser) and password (acuPassword) as command line parameters (or via one of supported config/INI files).

-There are four command line parameters specifying the used Sihot server (production or test): `serverIP` is the DNS name or IP address of the SIHOT interface server, `serverPort` is the IP port of the used WEB interface and optionally you can specify via `timeout` the timeout value in seconds for TCP/IP connections (default=69.3) and via `xmlEncoding` the charset encoding used for the xml data (default='cp1252').
+There are four command line parameters specifying the used Sihot server (production or test): `shServerIP` is the DNS name or IP address of the SIHOT interface server, `shServerPort` is the IP port of the used WEB interface and optionally you can specify via `timeout` the timeout value in seconds for TCP/IP connections (default=69.3) and via `shXmlEncoding` the charset encoding used for the xml data (default='cp1252').

 Meanwhile and for to check the client data against our Salesforce system this application needs also a user account for